 As single parents, most of us don’t have the option of being at home with our kids.
 If we don’t work, nothing works.
 And the stress we carry from the need to make it all happen — keep the kids happy, keep the lights on, keep the health insurance intact — can be downright oppressive.

 With the exception of a couple bouts of unemployment due to layoffs or maternity leaves, I’ve worked steadily since age 16.
-I love to work, but I have not always loved the work, due to occasional cranky bosses or wildly dysfunctional office situations.
+I love to work.
+But I’ve not always loved the work, due to occasional cranky bosses or wildly dysfunctional office situations.
 Through the years (well, make that decades) as a single parent, I’ve discovered a solution that helps to make my work life stronger, thus helping to ground my home life.

-I would clearly lay out my situation: I was a single parent who was fully dedicated to my job, but I additionally had high level responsibilities as a parent handling just about everything all on my own.
+I would clearly lay out my situation.
+I was a single parent who was fully dedicated to my job.
+But I additionally had high level responsibilities as a parent handling just about everything all on my own.
 That may mean occasional sick days, parent-teacher conferences, band concerts, snow days, and so on.

-I let my boss know that these are important events that I want to attend, and then I showed her what my plan was.
+I let my boss know that these are important events that I want to attend.
+And then I showed her what my plan was.
 For example, when one of my boys was sick, I would work from home and be available via phone and email.
 For time out of the office for kids’ events, I let her know how I planned to make up those hours.

 By working on finding a middle ground between my career and family, my boss could relax a bit, knowing that I had a system in place and that I would always do my best to fulfill my work duties.
 That meant I could also relax, knowing that I did a great job of planning for the worst, while hoping for the best.